DeBrusk gets 2 PP goals early in 3rd, Bruins top Sabres 3-2 - WHIZ News

 The Bruins had three power plays in the second, but hardly generated any quality chances.
 In fact, on the third one Buffalo had two good chances that Rask turned aside.

 NOTES: Bruins defenseman Connor Clifton left the ice in the first period with an upper-body injury and didn’t return.
 Boston was already without defenseman Torey Krug and Charlie McAvoy.
-Krug was placed on injured reserve Friday with an upper-body injury and McAvoy is out with an undisclosed injury. … The teams’ final regular-season meeting is March 13 in Buffalo.
+Krug was placed on injured reserve Friday with an upper-body injury and McAvoy is out with an undisclosed injury. … The final regular-season meeting between the teams is March 13 in Buffalo.

 UP NEXT